PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, no, the very idea I mean.
 You are serving girl.
 A totally different species.
 The idea," he barked a laugh and then regained control of himself, "That I?
 I?
 A son of a noble house could take as a consort someone like you?
 It is laughable really.
 You are to me as," he indicated the parade of heads that adorned the wall behind his desk, "A creation, or another species.
 We could no more mate than a snail and a, a, an Eagle!"

-Confused and not a little offended, Asarah asked, "Well, if you don't *ravish* me then why have you brought me here?"
+Confused and not a little offended, Asarah asked, "Well, if you don't want to *ravish* me then why have you brought me here?"

 "You are to be my cook," said the Wizard.

 Asarah stood with her mouth hanging open so long that the Wizard felt that he must clarify things for the simpler mind in the room.
 "Sandwiches, dear lady, I have brought you here to make me a sandwiches."

-"Well, I'm certainly not making your supper now," said Asarah with the fury of a woman who thought she wanted to be scorned, but then decided -- ain't nobody scorning' me bitch!
+"Supper?
+You think I'm making you dinner.
+I am NOT!" said Asarah with the fury of a woman who thought she wanted to be scorned, but then decided -- when primal fury reared it's formidable head -- hell hath no fury.

 The Wizard's eyes narrowed to evil slits when he said, "Yes, you will."

-(Asarah was worried)
-jump to her confronting the Wizard

-It was the loose sack

-She rips her already ripped dress, exposing

-> build to Wizard lusting after her
-> snap it off when he doesn't care.

-# Wizard vs. Asarah #

-## Origin of Orcs ##

-"Ah, do you like them," the Wizard asked her.

-"Uh, what are they?"

-"An alchemy of fungi, mineral and pure magic.
-Things made, not born.
-And surprisingly faithful servants."

-She thinks he wants her.
-He tells her she is the wrong class -- almost sub human.
-He tells her too cook lamb.

--- Couldn't mate with you you are simply of an inferior class.
-An eagle trying to beget with a sparrow -- simply won't do.
- Who are you trying to convince, she asked with a roll of her hips.

-## Samaga is tricky ##

-In point of fact, Samga had not delivered the news to his master.
-For he knew that Alston Dimsbury was a violent and tempestuous man when not pleased.
-And at this, he would not be pleased.
-Samga did not want to be the one to bring the news.
-So as soon as he exited the chamber, he motion to the the first Orc he saw, and, in the crude, grinding, barking imperfect tongue of the Orcs said, "You, come."

-In return, the other Orc barked, "Obey."

-All Orcs could talk after a fashion, but Samga was the only one who could talk that Master had not vented his fury upon.
-This was because Samga was very careful about what he said.

 ## I am no serving girl

 "No, no, no, don't be silly.
 That is not why